openml/.github/profile/README.md

 ### 🙋‍♀️ Who are we?
-OpenML aims to create an open, collaborative, frictionless, automated machine learning environment, through which AI researchers can share their work, automate their workflows, and build easily on each others work and learn from it.
+OpenML aims to create an open, collaborative, frictionless, automated machine learning environment, through which AI researchers can share their work, automate their workflows, and build easily on each other's work.
 [Check our website to learn more](https://new.openml.org/)

 ### 🌈 Contribution guidelines
 If you are new to OpenML, please see our [general contribution guide](https://new.openml.org/contribute).
 We're so happy that you want to help!